deepin-community/gimp/gimp-data/icons/README.md

 […]

 ## Testing icons
-### Showing menu icons and buttons

-Menu items and buttons are not supposed to have icons any longer (except for buttons with no label at all).
-Yet our actions have icons and some desktop environments would enable them in menus and buttons regardless.
-To test how it looks on systems which do so, set the environment variable `GIMP_ICONS_LIKE_A_BOSS`.

-For instance, start GIMP like this:

-    GIMP_ICONS_LIKE_A_BOSS=1 gimp-2.99

-### Playing with low/high density

 To test high (or low) density icons, without having to change the scaling factor of your whole desktop, just change the `GDK_SCALE`